 My research on buyer and community persona for organization strategy and development blog series led discovery of other design-thinking strategies pioneers:

 - David Meerman Scott for web site marketing and design;

 - Adele Revella for organization marketing and sales, and

 - Lene Nielsen for user experience and buyer persona development.

 However, there were a set of other perspectives, generally thought of from the software, developer, hardware side of the fence.
-Most notable of these proponents was Alan Cooper et al.
+Most notable of these proponents was Alan Cooper, Robert Reimann, and David Cronin.

-Most cited as the radical departure from designers designing for themselves, coders coding for themselves, and too few designing or coding for the end-user, this updates the original release of About Face and goal-oriented design.
+Goal-oriented design is cited as a radical departure from designers designing for themselves and coders coding for themselves and too few designing or coding for the end-user.
+This book is an updates the original release of About Face and goal-oriented design.

 This might be the best book I’ve read in years and, along with the other listed above, have forced a radical transformation on most of my organization design concepts.

 So far, heavily highlighted, underlined, and marked-up, this book offers tactical and strategic options for anyone who designs anything: